Germanicus: First campaign against the Germanic tribes

 To satisfy the requisition promised to the legions, Germanicus paid them out of his own pocket.
 All eight legions were given money, even if they did not demand it.
 Both the armies of the Lower and Upper Rhine had returned to order.
 It seemed prudent to satisfy the armies, but Germanicus took it a step further.
 In a bid to secure the loyalty of his troops, he led them on a raid against the Marsi, a Germanic people on the upper Ruhr river.
 Germanicus massacred the villages of the Marsi he encountered and pillaged the surrounding territory.
 On the way back to their winter quarters at Castra Vetera, they pushed successfully through the opposing tribes (Bructeri, Tubantes, and Usipetes) between the Marsi and the Rhine.

 Back at Rome, Tiberius instituted the Sodales Augustales, a priesthood of the cult of Augustus, of which Germanicus became a member.
-When news arrived of his raid, Tiberius commemorated his services in the Senate with elaborate, but insincere praise: the proceedings gave him joy that the mutiny had been suppressed, but anxiety at the glory and popularity afforded to Germanicus.
+When news arrived of his raid, Tiberius commemorated his services in the Senate.
 The Senate, in absence of Germanicus, voted that he should be given a triumph.
 Ovid's Fasti dates the Senate vote of Germanicus' triumph to 1 January AD 15.